rails/rails/guides/source/action_text_overview.md

 end
 ```

 NOTE: There's no need to add the `content` column to your Blog table. `has_rich_text` associates the content with the `action_text_rich_texts` table that has been created, and links it back to your model.
-You also may choose to name the attribute to be something different to `content`.
+You also may choose to name the attribute to be something different from `content`.

 Once you have added the `has_rich_text` class method to the model, you can then update your views to make use of the rich text editor (Trix) for that field.
-In order to do so, use a `rich_text_area` for the form field.
+To do so, use a `rich_text_area` for the form field.

 ```html+erb
 <%# app/views/blogs/_form.html.erb %>